What is the biggest risk in technical diving?

 If you do identify capacity deficits, eliminate them ruthlessly – or limit your diving accordingly.

-Don’t ignore or conceal capacity deficits or delude yourself about their importance.
-That’s gambling.
-Sooner or later you might lose that gamble.
+Don’t ignore or conceal capability deficits; or delude yourself about their importance.
+That’s gambling, and sooner or later you might lose that gamble.
+Bravado and swagger doesn’t mitigate risk in technical diving.

 Collect all the certification cards that you want – if that’s “your thing”.
 Some people enjoy challenges and feel empowered by those achievements.
 There’s no shame in that.
 Just don’t believe the hype.
 Don’t think for a second that all those sexy cards would save your life on a technical dive.
 Not unless those cards actually represent a real capacity that will get you safely to the surface when things go badly wrong.

 Study all the online tech theory that you want.
 Read ‘Deco for Divers’ and bedazzle your peers with that acquired knowledge.
 Take slick photos of yourself in perfect trim, with perfect gear.
 Practice drills in a pool weekly until they are perfection.
-Be very ‘DIR’… But still don’t let these things distract you from your actual capacity to resolve the worst imaginable scenarios occurring on the next dive you will undertake.
+Be very ‘DIR’… But still don’t let these things distract you from your actual ability to resolve the worst imaginable scenarios occurring on the next dive you undertake.
+Expert skillset is needed to overcome risk in technical diving.

 In short, don’t let the insubstantial things go to your head.
 Not when there are substantial things like DCS, O2 toxicity and drowning waiting to actually kill on the day that you ever fail to deal with the trigger events that cause them.